Maz-hub/Maz-hub/README.md

 - 🧪 Building small React apps (and rebuilding them!) to cement concepts
 - 🧠 Practicing developer thinking: breaking problems into steps and learning to reason through code
 - 🗂 I try to keep my learning structured: I write down concepts, revisit often, and ask "why does this work?"
-- 🌍 Based in Switzerland Swiss-Riviera, growing through frustration, curiosity, and stubborn consistency
+- 🌍 Based in Switzerland – Swiss Riviera, growing through frustration, curiosity, and stubborn consistency

 ---